Ingoldsby is the father of a disabled son and

 coached Special Olympics soccer and basketball teams for over

-season.
+ten years.
 Like Camp Atlantic, the priorities on Tom's teams

-are age appropriate behavior on and off the field, maximizing
+were age appropriate behavior on and off the field, maximizing

 broad range of athletic ability and social development.
 Through

 their interaction on the field and in team sponsored events,

 they have become a group of friends who interact with each

 other and who enjoy each other's company.
 The group dynamics